 In the Discovery root field, select the asset on which you want to start the discovery.
 Click Browse and select assets.

 Alternatively, type the discovery root manually.
 For the JDBC connection types, specify schemas.
-You can discover a full database, or individual schemas.
+You can discover a full database, individual schemas or tables.
 The database name to use might differ from the actual database name, depending on the JDBC driver.
 For example, for Db2 you might need to use db2, and for Oracle ibm.
 Provide the value in the following format:

 - To discover a full database, leave the field blank.